TerryV8/click-count/docs/replication.md

 kubeadm init --pod-network-cidr=10.244.0.0/16 --kubernetes-version=v1.11.3
 ```

 This will install the cluster database and “control plane” components.

-Note: this will autodetect the network interface to advertise the master on as the interface with the default gateway.
+This will autodetect the network interface to advertise the master on as the interface with the default gateway.
 If you want to use a different interface, specify --api-advertise-addresses=<ip-address> argument to kubeadm init.

 ### The Kubernetes cluster is secure